 The Internet of Things – A Big Deal in Retail

 As the retail world is shifting focus from selling products to selling customer experiences, it has become immensely important for retailers to know their customer needs to embark on an exceptional customer experience journey.
 However, knowing customer concerns has been a tricky task for online merchants–as a result, the retail industry faces the greatest risk of losing a customer.
 On top of that, almost 8 out of 10 customers don’t give retailers a chance to fix their issues before moving to the next giant of e-commerce.
 Fortunately, the IoT Wave can help retailers take away all the pain points of customers.
 Additionally, it helps retailers in leveraging real-time data coming from IoT sensors to know when a product is going out-of-stock or what customers have bought that day.
-In this way, the digitalized future of connected devices isn’t just transforming the lives of consumers– they are dramatically re-defining the way retail industry works to bring about a disruption.
+In this way, the digitalized future of connected devices isn’t just transforming the lives of consumers– they are dramatically redefining the way the retail industry works to bring about disruption.

 According to a research by Zebra, 70% of retail decision makers across the globe are ready to adopt the IoT to improve customer experiences

-Through this blog post, you will learn how IoT is blurring the gap between different departments in a retail supply chain to stop the customer churn and thus drive a great customer experience.
+Through this blog post, you will learn how IoT is blurring the gap between different departments in a retail supply chain to stop the customer churn and thus drive great customer experience.

-The Top challenges faced by retail industry
+The Top challenges faced by the retail industry

 Improving Customer Experience with IoT